- Wolfgang von Kempelen was a German inventor born in 1734.

 Apart from his native German language, Wolfgang spoke eight different languages.
 He was fluent in French, Hungarian, Latin, Slovak, English, Irish, Romanian, and Italian.
 The native house of Kempelen is still preserved in Bratislava (see the photo below).

 Wolfgang traveled a lot.
 He made many visits across the Italian cities of Naples and Rome.
-While doing his many travels across ancient European cities, he was able to do his first substantive thing in his life.
+While doing his many travels across ancient European cities, he was able to do the first substantive thing in his life.

 In 1755, Wolfgang was among the people who took part in the compilation and translation of Empress Maria Theresia’s civil law book (Codex Theresianus).
 The team’s task was to translate Empress Maria Theresia’s civil law book from the Latin language to German.

 Thanks to his punctual and prompt work during the compilation and translation of the civil law book, Wolfgang earned himself a job.
 His first official job was when he was appointed the Hungarian court advisor.
-Two years after his appointment as the court advisor, Wolfgang was promoted to become the secretary in the same court.
+Two years after his appointment as the court advisor, Wolfgang was promoted to become a secretary in the same court.

 Wolfgang continued to work within the corridors of the Hungarian courts until 1766 when he was appointed the director of Hungarian Salt Mines.
 Two years later, Wolfgang was appointed the settlement commissioner in charge of the Banat region.